Choquequirao to Machupicchu 8D 7N Challenge

 Maizal - Victoria - Yanama

-We leave our camp at Maizal and walk towards the San Juan pass.
-Again a long climb, but we walk in a amazingly beautiful area- first with cloud forest and then over Andean Puna with the well known ichu grass.
-We rest at some of the Victoria mines, where metal shining stones tell about a high concentration of minerals and metals.
-On our way through the Puna we walk on very well preserved Inca trails, among other characteristics with the classic zigzag.
-We take lunch at the pass in 4000 m.a.s.l. with view of the mountain Choquetakarpo, before we start the descent towards Yanama, a small isolated settlement at the bottom of a long valley surrounded by mountains.
+We leave our camp in Maizal and walk towards the San Juan pass.
+Again, a long climb, but we walk in an incredibly beautiful area, first with cloud forest and then over Andean Puna with the well-known ichu grass.
+We rest at some of the Victoria mines, where the shiny metal stones speak of a high concentration of minerals and metals.

 Day 06